 The pattern we saw above - initialize a variable before a loop begins and then update the value of that variable while in the loop - is common.
 Very common.
 Very common indeed.
 So very common indeed.
 (You get the point.
 It's common.)
 Let's give another example.

 When mathematicians speak of an iterative process, they mean one in which a value is passed to a function and then the output of the function is made the input of a second call to the function; and (probably) the output of the second call is made the input of a third.
 And so on.
 Perhaps to infinity.
 Consider the example of compound interest.
 Say we deposit $1000 into an account that returns 5% compounded yearly.
 Thus once per year (typically at year's end), the amount in the account will be increased by 5%.
 So at the end of year one, the amount will be 1000 + 1000 * 0.05 = 1050.
-At then end of year two, the amount will be 1050 + 1050 * 0.05 = 1102.5.
+At then at end of year two, the amount will be 1050 + 1050 * 0.05 = 1102.5.
 And so on.
 Notice that in year two, we add the interest not to the original amount deposited (which was $1000) but to the current amount in the account (which is $1050).
 (If you never knew what was meant by "compound interest", this is it.
 Each new year, you earn interest not just on the initial amount deposited but also on any interest that's been earned previously.)
 So we have an initial value for amount; and then we begin to iteratively increase that value.
 (We iterate once for each year.)
 Each time we increase, we take the current value of amount and increase it by 5%.
 This is the initialize/update pattern we saw above.

 Let's write some code.